hajimetrics/lived-nowcast/README.md

-# Japanese GDP nowcast using MachneLearning and Baysian Ecometric Method
+# Japanese GDP nowcasting
+## using Machine Learning and Bayesian Ecometric Methods